 Scan for malware

-Another way to detect and get rid of malware is to run a regular malware scan.
+Another way to detect and get rid of malware is to run regular malware scans.
 There are plenty of tools available for this, and a good malware scanner should catch most instances of malware that can be used to spy on you.

-Just make sure that you keep your security software up to date because new malware appears every week and your software needs to know what it is looking for.
+Just make sure you keep your security software up to date because new zero-day vulnerabilities appear every week, and your software needs to know what it is looking for.

 -